fbpx

 Seeds, Nuts and The Oils they Produce

-Seeds from all geographic regions excepting the extreme polar regions produce oils.
-The variety and type of plants that grow in each region from the tropical and semi tropical nearing the equator, to the temperate climates further north and south, are specific to their native regions.
-There are potentially many more seeds than those that we know that can be pressed for their oils, and the list grows annually.
+The variety and type of plants that grow in each region, from the tropical and semi-tropical around the equator to the temperate climates further north and south, are specific to their native regions.
+The potential of more oils from many more seeds than those we know of currently can be pressed for their oils, and the list grows annually.

 Tropical Oils